remix-run/remix/docs/guides/migrating-cra.md

 }
 ```

 You'll notice on line 32 that we've rendered a `<Links />` component that replaced all of our individual `<link />` components.
-This is inconsequential if we only ever use links in the root route, but it's all child routes may export their own links that will also be rendered here.
+This is inconsequential if we only ever use links in the root route, but all child routes may export their own links that will also be rendered here.
 The `links` function can also return a [`PageLinkDescriptor` object](../api/conventions#pagelinkdescriptor) that allows you to prefetch the resources for a page the user is likely to navigate to.

-If you inject `<link />` tags into your page client-side in your existing route components, either directly or via an abstraction like [`react-helmet`](https://www.npmjs.com/package/react-helmet), you'll get to delete a lot of code and possibly a dependency or two!
+If you currently inject `<link />` tags into your page client-side in your existing route components, either directly or via an abstraction like [`react-helmet`](https://www.npmjs.com/package/react-helmet), you can stop doing that and instead use the `links` export.
+You get to delete a lot of code and possibly a dependency or two!

 ### Route `meta` exports